shaoweilin/shaoweilin.github.io/_posts/2016-05-03-exercise-on-sparse-autoencoders.md

 ---
 layout: post
-title: Exercise 1 - Sparse autoencoders
+title: Exercise on sparse autoencoders
 ---

+### Exercise 1

 This exercise is the first of several posts I am writing, for those who want a mathematical and hands-on introduction to deep neural networks.